To create a safe, respectful and welcoming community for all residents you are required to follow the policies and procedures outlined below.

 UB provides health and wellness services through the Student Wellness Team, a cooperative group of professionals whose goal is to enhance individual health and cultivate an environment supportive of life-long healthy behaviors.
 The Student Wellness Team is composed of:

-You can always contact Counseling Services for any emotional issues, including dealing with stress, handling a crisis, or coping with the transition to the university.
+You can always contact Counseling Services for any mental health issues, including dealing with stress, handling a crisis, or coping with the transition to the university.
 Counseling, which is provided individually, in groups, and through workshops, can deal with such concerns as:

 Health Services should be your first call for any non-emergency medical concern.
-The team includes physicians, physician assistants, nurse practitioners, registered nurses, medical support staff, and supervised chiropractic interns.
+The team includes physicians, physician assistants, nurse practitioners, registered nurses, and medical support staff.
 Services include general medical appointments, chronic illness management, health screenings, men’s and women’s health clinics, chiropractic services, immunization and travel clinics, and more.
 Physicians also provide referrals to specialty care as appropriate.